gomgook/GRESTURLConnectionProject/README.md

 GRESTURLConnectionProject is the test project to test a connection module which use REST API.
 Build.gradle which is dependent upon GRESTURLConnection module makes .lib file automatically and dependency of the file on app module to use this .lib file.

-GRESTURLConnectionProject also includes using ListView and Android DB managing.
-NBaseSearchAdapter and NBaseResultAdapter are the adapters of ListView in the main view.
+GRESTURLConnectionProject also includes using RecyclerView and Android DB managing.
+NBaseSearchAdapter and NBaseResultAdapter are the adapters of RecyclerView in the main view.
 NSQLiteOpenHelper includes the functions which is related to DB managing.

 # GRESTURLConnection